Hot Wheels RC Cybertruck out now in Australia: Is it any good?

 In Australia, the Hot Wheels Tesla Cybertruck RC will cost AU$199.
 However, when I checked on launch day, Target was selling them for $159, although I can't vouch for how long that deal will last.
 When it originally launched in the USA, there was a US$400 version for hardcore collectors.
 That had more bells and whistles than the version launching in Australia, which is more of a "toy grade" version.
 Don't be fooled by looking up the wrong product online.

 How to get a Hot Wheels RC Tesla Cybertruck in Australia

-The Hot Wheels Tesla Cybertruck RC is exclusively being released through Target.
+The Hot Wheels Tesla Cybertruck RC is currently available at Amazon.
 If you want to get a unit, be quick and buy it now.
-Given than it's a "limited edition" release, you can expect some to turn up on eBay, although you'll likely have to pay a premium.
+Given than it's a "limited edition" release, you can expect some to turn up on eBay too, although you'll likely have to pay a premium.

 Hot Wheels X Tesla Cybertruck

 Mattel and its Hot Wheels brand need no introduction.
 The toy cars have been the favourite plaything of boys and girls for decades.
 I've still got my plastic tub of 100 or so cars from when I was a little grom, and there's no way my kids are getting their grubby little hands on them.

 Hot Wheels has partnered with Tesla to create a 1:10 scale replica of the Cybertruck.
 As well as looking like the real deal, it comes with a replica of the Tesla Cyberquad ATV as well.
 It has working front and rear lights and a controller that mimics the design of the Cybertruck's steering wheel.
 The rims, tray and even the tyre tread are all on point, too.

 And it looks to deliver the same performance of a sport car with the utility and functionality of a ute.
 How fast is the Hot Wheels Tesla Cybertruck RC?
 It can reach speeds of between 17 and 18 km/h.